-Frequently Asked Questions for the Ph.D. in Women's Studies
+Frequently Asked Questions for the Ph.D. in Multicultural Women's and Gender Studies

 Q. When will applications be due?

 A. Our next doctoral cohort will enroll in Fall 2018.
 Our application deadline for Fall 2018 is February 1, 2018; by this date, your application should be entirely complete.
 The online application form will be available after July 1, 2017.

 Q. Why did you go to an alternating-year admission process?

 A. We revised our admission policy in order to maintain our cohort model (which is one of our program distinctions), while assisting students in completing their degrees in a timely fashion.
 Students will receive more faculty attention.

 Q. I really want to apply to your program, but I hate waiting an additional year.
 Do you have any suggestions for me?

 A. Yes.
 If you do not have a background in women’s and gender studies, you could take graduate-level courses in the field.
 While there’s no guarantee that taking such courses would guarantee your admission into our doctoral program, it would strengthen your application.
 If you have a master’s degree in WGS, you might consider taking master’s-level courses in another field, like English or Sociology; doing so could strengthen your application, especially if you can connect these courses with your projected concentration and professional goals.